lukso-network/docs/docs/standards/access-control/lsp14-ownable-2-step.md

 The control of the contract is refully renounced _once the owner of the contract confirmes the ownership renouncement_.
 The 2 steps of ownership renouncement are described below:

-1. The owner initiates the process of ownerhsip renouncement via the ['renounceOwnership()'](../../contracts/contracts/LSP14Ownable2Step/LSP14Ownable2Step.md#renounceownership) function.
+1. The owner initiates the process of ownership renouncement via the ['renounceOwnership()'](../../contracts/contracts/LSP14Ownable2Step/LSP14Ownable2Step.md#renounceownership) function.

-2. After waiting for 200 blocks to pass from the intiation of the ownership renouncement process the owner has a window of 200 block for confirming the renouncement via ['renounceOwnership()'](../../contracts/contracts/LSP14Ownable2Step/LSP14Ownable2Step.md#renounceownership).
+2. After waiting for 200 blocks to pass from the initiation of the ownership renouncement process the owner has a window of 200 block for confirming the renouncement via ['renounceOwnership()'](../../contracts/contracts/LSP14Ownable2Step/LSP14Ownable2Step.md#renounceownership).
 If the owner doesn't confirm in that window of time, the process cannot be confirmed and the owner must start again if it was intended to renounce ownership.

 ![Renounce Ownership](/img/standards/lsp14/renounce-ownership.jpeg)